Pendennis Castle: History and Stories

 - Pendennis Castle has many spectacular guns.
 Some can be seen in action on firing days.
 These include replica Tudor ‘sakers’ (named after a falcon), Edwardian quick-firing guns for fighting torpedo boats and Second World War coast, field and anti-aircraft guns.

-A full history of Pendennis Castle
+A history of Pendennis Castle

 The Tudor period saw the gradual evolution of England’s medieval army into a larger, firearm-wielding force supported by powerful ships and formidable gun forts.